diku-dk/libhip/notebooks/README.md

 ftetwild_dir = Path.home()/ 'Documents'/ 'Github'/ 'fTetWild'/ 'build'
 ```

 Each time you run this code, the final multi-body volume mesh together with the extracted surface meshes are stored in the [volgen_output](https://github.com/diku-dk/libhip/tree/main/model_generation/volgen_output) folder.
-This code has several mid-outputs which the user will not need and they are stored in the [mid_outputs](https://github.com/diku-dk/libhip/tree/main/model_generation/mid_outputs) folder.
+This code has several mid-outputs which the user will not need and they will be stored in the [mid_outputs](https://github.com/diku-dk/libhip/tree/main/model_generation/mid_outputs) folder.

 <p align="center">
 <img width="800" alt="Screenshot 2022-04-28 at 10 50 05" src="https://user-images.githubusercontent.com/45920627/168844422-39654fdb-5f2b-45d8-9ec0-aff3b1f2f562.png">